adi611/Blockly/README.md

 # Blockly
 Google Blockly is an interactive coding platform to learn coding using the concept of blocks.
-Here's a repo playing around with the same
+Here's a repo playing around with the same.